kevinohuchukwu/British-Airways-Customer-Review-Analysis/README.md

 *	There is significant discussion around seating arrangements and class types, including business and economy.
 *	Discussions indicate concerns with delays and service, specifically related to the duration and management of flights.

+## Recommendations
+*	Enhance the quality of meals and maintain high standards for seating comfort.
+Regularly collect and review passenger feedback on these aspects to identify areas for improvement.
+*	Focus on improving seat comfort across all classes, particularly ensuring that the differentiation in service and comfort between economy and business classes is justifiable and clear.
+*	Improve operational efficiency to minimize delays.
+Increase transparency regarding any delays or issues, providing passengers with timely and accurate information to enhance trust.